boltops-tools/puma-cloudwatch/README.md

 It activates the puma control rack application, and enables the puma-cloudwatch plugin to send metrics.

+### More Setup Notes

+Make sure that EC2 instance running the puma server has IAM permission to publish to CloudWatch.
+If you are using ECS, the default permissions for the ECS task should work.

+If are you using ECS awsvpc, make sure you have the task running on private subnets with a NAT.
+From the AWS docs: [Task Networking with the awsvpc Network Mode](https://docs.aws.amazon.com/en_pv/AmazonECS/latest/developerguide/task-networking.html)

+> The awsvpc network mode does not provide task ENIs with public IP addresses for tasks that use the EC2 launch type.
+To access the internet, tasks that use the EC2 launch type must be launched in a private subnet that is configured to use a NAT gateway.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/puma_cloudwatch.